cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-02-22-how-a-researcher-profile-is-evaluated.md

 You just finished your PhD and decided to stay in academia.
 Typically, the next move is applying for a new ~~temporally~~ position as PostDoc.
-At this point, you want to get a PosDoc leading to the “tenured track” so that you can eventually become an assistant professor.
+At this point, you want to get a PostDoc leading to the “tenured track” so that you can eventually become an assistant professor.
 But hold on because you are about to jump into one of academia's deepest and most competitive waters (i.e., the hyper-competitiveness for tenured positions).
 To succeed in this endeavor and get on the “track,” you should have a publication profile that is appealing to the academic recruiters.
 But even if you have a ton of impactful publications, research experience and talent are not enough.